Inspiration for travellers

+Artists from all around the world are showcasing their work within the airport.
+French artist, Jean-Michel Othoniel displays COSMOS, a large and intricate globe installation that symbolizes the path of travelers around the world taking inspiration from the oldest Islamic Astrolabe that can be found in MIA’s collection.
 Dutch artist Tom Claassen has produced a series of sculptures of the Oryx, which appear in herd formation in the arrivals hall.
-American sculptor Tom Otterness will have a number of installations around the airport titled Playground.
-His style is often described as cartoonish and cheerful, and his pieces here are accompanied by miniature Arab figures .
+American sculptor Tom Otterness transforms public art into Other Worlds through playgrounds for children to discover and play.
+His style is often described as cartoonish and cheerful, and his pieces here are accompanied by miniature Arab figures.

-Other featured international artists include Adel Abdessemed, Dia Azzawi, Ahmed Al Bahrani, Maurizio Cattelan, Don Gummer, Keith Haring, Damien Hirst, Jenny Holzer, Marc Quinn, Anselm Reyle, Rudolf Stingel and Bill Viola.
+Other featured international artists include KAWS, Adel Abdessemed, Maurizio Cattelan, Don Gummer, Keith Haring, Damien Hirst, Jenny Holzer, Marc Quinn, Anselm Reyle, Rudolf Stingel and Bill Viola.

 The Nurseries of El Dorado is a representation of an almost mythical world.
 Comprising of a number of bronze sculptures, Quinn creates a series of hybrid plants by taking elements from different vegetation and carefully piecing them together, before casting them in bronze.